The Admission Interview

-Ninety-six students will be invited for an on-site interview and of these 40 will be admitted to the School in September.
+Ninety-six applicants will be invited for an on-site interview and of these - 40 will be admitted to the School in September.

 All interviews will be held at the Health Sciences Centre in St. John's.
 Interviews will not be conducted over the phone, by Skype or any other means - no exceptions.

 About the Interview

 The interview process consists of a 45 minute oral interview with a three member panel of faculty and pharmacists and a 45 minute written (non-academic) assessment.
 The oral interview will consist of behavioural type questions.

-Behavioural type interview questions asks you to reflect and elaborate on an experience you've had.
+Behavioural type interview questions asks you to reflect and elaborate on an experience you've had in the past.

 For example, you might be asked to describe a time when you had to solve a challenging problem.